classico-trad-ecletico/accouplement/fr_long.md

 > the real differences involved in their dispute.
 > (...) their disagreements, insofar as they concerned the
 > interpretation of a classical text, also revealed a contest
-> over the nature of erudition and its changing relationship
+> over the nature of erudition and its changing relationship to the
-> to the practical arts.[@gerbino:2010francois, p.
+> practical arts. [@gerbino:2010francois, p.
 3]

 > Unlike others of the period, Perrault made a struct division
 > between the investigation of "words" and that of "things."
 > To him, the literary knowledge so valued by the scholars of
 > his time was virtually incompatible not only with the new
-> physical science but also with "mechanical" arts such as
+> physical science but also with "mechanical" arts such as architecture.
-> architecture.[@gerbino:2010francois, p.
+> [@gerbino:2010francois, p.
 3]

-Blondel, un professeur de mathématiques, ingénieur et architecte accompli, disciple de Galilée et diplomate, voyait, à l'instar de Peiresc et de Mersenne, une continuité souple entre la révérence pour une tradition lettrée et le progrès de la connaissance scientifique ou artistique.
+Blondel, un professeur de mathématiques, ingénieur et architecte accompli, disciple de Galilée et diplomate, voyait, à l'instar de Peiresc et de Mersenne, une continuité souple entre la révérence pour une tradition lettrée et le progrès de la connaissance scientifique ou artistique [@gerbino:2010francois, p.
+4].
-[@gerbino:2010francois, p.
-4]

 > Blondel was assigned briefly to the secretary of war,
 > François Sublet de Noyers (...) [under Richelieu]